ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/gcp/ams-cluster-with-jinja-template.md

 In this guide, we’ll dive into how to use Jinja Templates and Google Cloud Deployment Manager to streamline the deployment of Ant Media Server clusters on Google Cloud Platform (GCP).
 We’ll cover the essentials of both Jinja Templates and Deployment Manager, explore how these tools integrate seamlessly, and provide a step-by-step walkthrough to help you deploy an Ant Media Server cluster with confidence and ease.

 ## What is Google Deployment Manager and Jinja Template?

+Let's first learn about the Google Deployment Manager and GCP Jinja Template.

 ### Google Deployment Manager
 It is an infrastructure management service provided by Google Cloud Platform (GCP).
 It allows you to define the desired state of your cloud resources using configuration files, enabling you to automate the creation, deployment, and updates of complex cloud infrastructure.